cekit/cekit/docs/installation/instructions.rst

 .. warning::

-   Make sure you read the `dependencies`_ section of this documentation which contains important information about how CEKit dependencies are handled!
+   Make sure you read the :doc:`dependencies chapter</installation/dependencies>` of this documentation which contains important information about how CEKit dependencies are handled!

 Fedora